April 1, 2016

 In the News

 - Changing of the Guard: On Monday, May 9, SAE installed its newly elected Exec.
-Board officers who will lead the chapter until late Fall 2016: Yuval Elkun, President; Matt Brennan, Vice President; Matthew Schaney, Treasurer, Michael Schraibman, Recorder; Jon Spadafino, Recruitment Chair; tba, Member Educator; and Andrew Lehnus, Health & Safety Officer.
+Board officers who will lead the chapter until late Fall 2016: Yuval Elkun, President; Matt Brennan, Vice President; Matthew Schaney, Treasurer, Michael Schraibman, Recorder; Jon Spadafino, Recruitment Chair; Kevin Bergmann, Member Educator, Andrew Lehnus, Health & Safety Officer; and Farshid Teymourian, Brotherhood Chair.
 Congrats to our new leaders!

 - Congratulations Spring 2016 Graduates and Transfers: Michael Barnett from Trumbull, CT and Andrew Michon from Cheverly, MD graduated in May.
 We also bid farewell to our exchange student from the University of Manchester, United Kingdom, Jamie Loftus, from Chorleywood, Hertfordshire; our most recent president, Andrew Warden from Houston, TX, who is transferring to the Texas Delta Chapter of SAE at Southern Methodist University (SMU); and to our former president, Kevin Jurrius.
 Five SAE True Gentlemen transitioning into the ranks of the Chapter Alumnus or transferring to other chapters and/or universities.